canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 tell which commands have already been run, for which packages, and skip running those commands again.

-Each time ``dh`` is run, it examines teh log, and finds the last logged command that is in the specified sequence.
+Each time ``dh`` is run, it examines the log, and finds the last logged command that is in the specified sequence.
 It then continues with the next command in the sequence.
 The ``--until``, ``--before``, ``--after``, and ``--remaining`` options can override this behaviour.